Almost Human (1974 film): Plot

 They then catch up with their target while she is discussing her future with the boy she wants to marry in his car in the middle of a forest.
 Her boyfriend shows his reluctance to marry her unless she refuses her inheritance on the basis of principle.
 The girl refuses and starts making out with her boyfriend against his will.
 The kidnappers then attack and kidnap her and murder her boyfriend.
 However, the girl then escapes into the forest until she reaches a bungalow where she is taken in, and the family agree to protect her.
 The bad guys break in nevertheless, murdering everyone, including a young child, and run off with the girl, who they stash in an abandoned ship yard.
 After returning his girlfriend's car to her, he murders her by drowning and disposes of her car.

-During all this, the inspector gets a lead when three bad guys make a ransom call and ask for "No Police interference".
+During all this, the inspector gets a lead when three bad guys make a ransom call and ask for "No police interference".
 While posting a ransom letter that they had forced the girl to write, one of the thieves realizes the cops have discovered the murder of the daughter of his girlfriend's boss.
 The cops conclude all the murders and thefts were by the same gang.
 Deducing the kidnappers knew the girlfriend, the cops decide to visit her apartment.
 The protagonist notices this and follows them back to his own apartment and sees them discover his connection to the whole mess.
 Scared, he calls his acquaintance, the guy who had beat him up, and asks for a deal.
 He then goes to the police and acts innocent to throw off suspicion from himself.
 When he and the detective visit the acquaintance, he covers for his "friend", and then threatens the kidnapper with castration again.

-After the cops start closing in on him, the protagonist goes insane and murders the hostage (the girl), a shoot-out ensues, and only the protagonist survives.
+After the cops start closing in on him, the protagonist goes insane and murders the hostage, a shoot-out ensues, and only the protagonist survives.
 He runs off to hide, but the detective finds him the next day and shoots him in the head.